Pamela Griffin is a research fellow at the Institute for Environmental Diplomacy and Security, University of Vermont in the United States.

 The Ramsar Convention has garnered a degree of trust through its 40-year history.
 In 1971 the world could not have imagined the nature of today’s environmental problems, especially through the lenses of market globalisation and climate change.
 The Convention endures and has evolved with the times.
 Its key strength is the ecosystem-based approach to conservation and the capacity to address trans-national issues, enabling it to help solve the linked environmental problems between development and security.

-This article is based on a detailed report prepared under the auspices of the Institute for Environmental Diplomacy and Security at the University of Vermont (USA) The full report can be downloaded from the sidebar on the right.
+This article is based on a detailed report prepared under the auspices of the Institute for Environmental Diplomacy and Security at the University of Vermont (United States).
+The full report can be downloaded here: The Ramsar Convention: A new window for environmental diplomacy?